![]() |

 [Research Focus]

-The ultimate goal of our lab is to understand the neural mechanisms of animal behaviors in physiological and pathological conditions.
-To achieve this goal, we choose to focus on the circuit mechanisms controlling motor functions, which are easy to be quantified and interpreted.
-Specifically, we are interested in the cerebellar and brainstem neural circuits controlling fine motor movements.
-Using techniques including circuit tracing, circuit manipulations, in vivo recordings and customized behavior paradigms, we aim to characterize circuit mechanisms underlying normal motor functions and essential tremor, the most common movement disorder.
+Research in our lab focuses on the roles of cerebellar and brainstem neural circuits in sensorimotor control.
+Using techniques including circuit tracing, circuit manipulations, in vivo recordings, quantitative behavior paradigms and modeling, we aim to characterize neural mechanisms underlying normal sensorimotor functions and essential tremor, the most common movement disorder.

 [Education & Experience]